If you've been looking to remix one of your favorite songs and make the best remix possible, then you're in the right place.

 1) Pick the Right Track

 When picking an original song to remix, it is important that you choose your song carefully.
 We recommend only remixing songs that you like.
 If you hear an original song and your first thought is to change it up completely, then you should probably go with another track.
-An original song should already feel exciting to you to the point that you want it to use it for an official remix.
+An original song should already feel exciting to you to the point that you want it to use for an official remix.

 When looking for songs to remix, look for: